 As we interviewed parents who had intentionally developed long-term faith in their kids, they clearly made the cultivation of their faith a priority… Each parent found his or her own unique way to stay connected with Jesus.

-I want them to seek after the Father’s heart not what they can get from Him.
+I want them to seek after the Father’s heart not just what they can get from the Father’s hand.

 4 Things to Remember in Creating Habits of Faith

-There are so many things out there vying for our attention, time, ears, eyes, pockets, family… Things that aren’t necessarily sinful so no warning signs go off.
+There are so many things out there vying for our attention, time, ears, eyes, money, family… Things that aren’t necessarily sinful so no warning signs go off.

 Have you heard that saying, “There’s no such thing as having too much of a good thing”?
 Well, we have our overscheduled lives to disprove this quote.